-The Village is open year-round Monday – Friday, 10am – 3pm and closed Saturdays and Sundays.
-Please see our events page for exceptions for scheduled classes and events.
+The Village is open year-round Monday – Friday, 10am – 3pm with special programs, events and rentals on Saturdays and Sundays.

 Please note that the Village is closed on the following holidays: Memorial Day, Fourth of July, Labor Day, Thanksgiving, Black Friday, and Christmas Eve through New Year’s Day.

 General Admission (self-guided tour and scavenger hunt for the kids)